asingh38-oss/Golang-Mock-ECU/README.md

 # Golang Mock ECU

-A mock Electronic Control Unit (ECU) built in Go, simulating core concepts from the AUTOSAR automotive software architecture.
-The project covers sensor signal processing, CAN bus communication, concurrent task scheduling, and fault detection.
-Essentially the kind of software that runs inside a real car's computer, but written in Go and running on a laptop.

-Built for ITSC 4102 at UNC Charlotte.
+A mock Electronic Control Unit built in Go that simulates how real automotive ECU software works.
+We built this for ITCS 4102 at UNC Charlotte as a way to explore Go while modeling core AUTOSAR concepts like CAN bus communication, sensor processing, fault detection, and drive mode logic.

 ## Team